cloudevents/spec/cloudevents/formats/dds-format.md

 ## 2. Attributes

-This section defines how CloudEvents attributes are mapped to the DDS type-system.
+This section defines how CloudEvents attributes are mapped to the IDL type-system used by DDS.
 This specification explicitly maps each attribute.

 ### 2.1 Type System Mapping